-The practice of storing cord blood dates back decades but the idea of banking placental tissue is relatively new, and has some important differences when compared with storing cord blood.
+The practice of storing cord blood dates back decades but the idea of banking placental tissue is relatively new and has some important differences when compared with storing cord blood.

 The placenta is a highly specialized organ that develops very early in pregnancy.
-It attaches to the uterine wall, with the umbilical cord emerging from it and connecting the fetus directly to mom.
+It attaches to the uterine wall, with the umbilical cord emerging from it and connecting the fetus directly to the mom.
 The placenta provides oxygen and nutrient-rich blood to the baby, which in turn provides all the nutrients a growing baby needs until he or she is born.
-It also serves as an important filter, helping to keep certain substances from passing through to baby, while at the same time allowing carbon dioxide and other waste products from the baby to be removed from the in utero environment.
+It also serves as an important filter, helping to keep certain substances from passing through to the baby, while at the same time allowing carbon dioxide and other waste products from the baby to be removed from the in utero environment.

 Just like umbilical cord blood, the placenta is an excellent source of immature stem cells (called mesenchymal stem cells).
 These powerful cells can differentiate into a wide range of adult cells, which may make them powerful therapeutic tools to help treat disease.

 The placenta, however, has one important difference: while umbilical cord blood only contains stem cells that are a perfect genetic match with the baby, the placenta tissue contains stem cells that are a perfect genetic match for both mom and baby.

 According to a study that appeared in the Journal of Stem Cells, placental stem cells have several other advantages over stem cells obtained from umbilical cord blood or other adult donors, including:

 The placenta is usually discarded after birth, so there are no ethical concerns with stem cells obtained from placental tissue.

 Placenta-derived stem cells and tissue are less likely to trigger an immune system response and may be useful to help in wound healing, burn treatment, and even some kinds of reconstructive surgery like oral reconstruction.